biojava/biojava.github.io/_wikis/BioJava:Tutorial:Changeability,_Mutability_and_Events.md

 Many Java objects are mutable.
 That is, you can invoke methods that change their state.
-The Collections API supplys mutable implementations of the List interface.
-There is also a method Collections.immutableList(List l) that returns a view of the underlying list where the mutators throw exceptions.
+The Collections API supplys mutable implementations of the `List` interface.
+There is also a method `Collections.immutableList(List l)` that returns a view of the underlying list where the mutators throw exceptions.
 Through this view object there is no way to edit the list.
-However, if the underlying list is modified then the 'imutable' view will reflect this.
+However, if the underlying list is modified then the 'immutable' view will reflect this.
 That is, although it is immutable, it is still changeable.

-Things get even more complicated in the world of Bioinformatics.
+Things get even more complicated in the world of bioinformatics.
 Many instances need to be mutable with respect to some clients and immutable for others.
 Also, some processes rely on objects remaining constant throughout.
 You can't perform a database search reliably if the database is being modified.
 However, once the search is complete there is no reason not to change the database.
-This transient immutability can't be modeled using the design pattern used for the Collections.
+This transient immutability can't be modeled using the design pattern used for the collections.
 The situation above is complicated even further because while a search is going on, every single sequence must be maintained in an uneditable state.
 However, a search object realy doesn't want to go through the process of modifying every single sequence object.
 This would be very ineficient.
-Something more flexible is needed, and the Changeability API is it.
+Something more flexible is needed, and the *Changeability API* is it.

 What is a ChangeEvent?
 ----------------------